Face coverings are highly recommended for those up to date on vaccinations and required for those not up to date on vaccinations

 Purpose: Complete training in Controlled Substances for each individual listed on the CSUA

+- Contact your departmental transactor to create a Purchase Request for the material.
+It is important that DAPO orders are not used for Controlled Substances purchases.
 All controlled substances must be ordered separately from other items.
 Schedule III, IV, and V substances may be included on a single requisition.
-Material Management will complete DEA Form 222 for any orders involving Schedule I or II substances.

 Controlled substances are obtained from suppliers and there is no on-site stock.
 Plan to order quantities sufficient for a 3-6 month period to minimize expired waste and risk of theft.
 Allow time for delivery:

 Schedule III, IV, and V: 10 days

 Precursor Chemicals: 30 days (California Department of Justice places a mandatory 21 day waiting period on all California Precursor orders)

 *Timeframe may be impacted depending on whether the hazard class of these chemicals requires shipment by ground transportation.